VeryLittleGravitas/CredibilityProblem/README.md

 Now we're working with others to do the same.

+We bring xxx to your yyy, and we do it with very little gravitas indeed.

+## About Very Little Gravitas

+### Dan Hon, Principal

+Dan Hon ([LinkedIn](https://www.linkedin.com/in/danhon/)) is the former Editorial Director for [Code for America](https://www.codeforamerica.org), where he led the program to modernize California's procurement of a new child welfare technology system.

+Over the last 15 years, Dan's work has focussed on how the internet has changed publishing, entertainment, advertising and health.

+### Nora Ryan, Business Manager

+### And our friends

+* Frances Berriman
+* Kay Chung
+* Erica Kwan
+* Mike Migurski

+If you think we might be able to help you, drop us a line at [get@verylittlegravitas.com](get@verylittlegravitas.com).

+"Not trying is a signal" - made with [very little gravitas](/).

+# Our work

 ## Digital transformation with the State of California

+### Vision 2023

+In January 2021, we delivered California's Statewide Strategic Technology Plan, [Vision 2023](https://vision2023.cdt.ca.gov), with the California Department of Technology.

+For Vision 2023, our team was:

+* Dan Hon, Principal, Very Little Gravitas
+* Cyd Harrell, Advisor
+* Ryan Ko, Advisor (Chief of Staff, Code for America)
+* Lauren Lockwood, Advisor, (Founder & Principal, Bloom Works)
+* Jennifer Tharp, Advisor
+* Emily Wright Moore, Advisor (User Experience Principal, Bloom Works)

+---

 ### California Child Welfare Digital Service